Make Your Own Grager (Noisemaker)

 - Beans or large beads for filling

 - Fabric scraps, fancy papers, paint or other art supplies for decorating

 - White glue and water

 - Fill bottle or box with the dried beans or beads.

 - Seal it.
-(For the juice boxes you might want to use heavy tape to ensure it doesn't pop open when shaking it.)
+(For juice boxes, you might want to use heavy tape to ensure it doesn't pop open when shaking.)